wisp-lang/wisp/Readme.md

   (monday? today)  "How was your weekend"
   (friday? today)  "Enjoy your weekend"
-  (weekend? today) "Huzzah weekend" true "Some other day")
+  (weekend? today) "Huzzah weekend"
+  :else "Some other day")
 ```

-Each term is evaluated in sequence until one is true.
-If none are true, the form
+Each term is evaluated in sequence until it evaluates to true.
+If none are true,
-evaluates to `undefined`.
+the form evaluates to `undefined`.

 #### Combining expressions